 Note: This is the web-based incarnation of a brochure originally published in 1980.
 While the history is still very valuable, other information may no longer be accurate.
-Information updated by WayNet will be listed in this maroon color.
+Information updated by WayNet will be listed in this orange color.

 One must always keep in mind that we have lost much in the the past, but we of Old Richmond, Inc. are sincerely hopeful that we have now reached an "awakening period" where at least we hopefully will lose no more architectural gems in the false name of "progress".